devgoti16/PRM-Nav/README.md

 ## Overview
 **PRM-Nav** implements a **Probabilistic Roadmap (PRM)** navigation framework for a differential-drive robot in a planar environment with circular obstacles.
 The system receives goals via `/goal_pose` and executes smooth, collision-free trajectories while visualizing paths and obstacles in **RViz**.

-This project was developed for **CSCE 752: Advanced Robotics**.

----

 ## Features
 - PRM-based path planning with random sampling and k-nearest neighbor connections